bowdoin-csci2200/bowdoin-csci2200.github.io/officehours.md

-We have a wonderful group of LAs who will support the weekly labs and hold office hours/study groups.

-- Narmer Bazile, Zelia Egan, Ziyou Hu and Luke Shaw

-The weekly schedule for LA **office hours**  is below.
+We have a wonderful group of LAs who will support the weekly labs and hold office hours/study groups: Narmer Bazile, Zelia Egan, Ziyou Hu and Luke Shaw.
+Their weekly schedule is below.

 |              |   Time  (Who & location )  |